sailnathona/persuasive-text-analyzer/README.md

 $ python app.py
 open http://localhost:5000/
 ```
-Finally, create a free account on Azure to acquire an API Key, or use an existing one if already obtained.
-Open 'persuade_algos.py' and assign this value as string to KEY constant.
+Create a free account on Azure to acquire an API Key, or use an existing one if you have it to hand.
+Then, open 'persuade_algos.py' and assign this value as string to constant KEY.
+A sample key is provided - note, this key is not in use and you will need to add your own one.

+Finally, once on the landing page, input and submit a sample text of length 300 - 5000 chars.
+For your convenience, you may use the above included 'thiel_transcript.txt' which was the example used in the Azure AI Hackathon demo.